viamrobotics/docs/docs/try-viam/rover-resources/rover-tutorial.md

 ### Install Raspberry Pi OS

-Install a 64-bit Raspberry Pi OS with the [Raspberry Pi imager](https://www.raspberrypi.com/software/) and put it in your Pi’s microSD card slot.
-Don't forget to enabling i2c using raspi-config command so that you can use the accelerometer on the rover.
+Install a 64-bit Raspberry Pi OS onto your Pi following our [Raspberry Pi installation guide](/installation/prepare/rpi-setup/).
+Follow all steps as listed, including the final step, [Enable communication protocols](/installation/prepare/rpi-setup/#enable-communication-protocols), which is required to enable the accelerometer on your rover.
-For more detailed instructions, check out our Raspberry Pi [installation guide](/installation/prepare/rpi-setup/).

 ### Attach the Raspberry Pi to the Rover